Carla and the Christmas Cornbread

 By Alyson Gerber

 Clea can’t control her thoughts.
 She knows she has to do her homework, but she gets distracted.
-It’s starting to be a problem — not just in school, but when Clea’s playing chess or just hanging out with her best friend.
+It’s starting to be a problem — not just in school, but when Clea is playing chess or just hanging out with her best friend.
 She finds out that she has ADHD, which means her attention is all over the place instead of where it needs to be.
 She’s not sure how to fix the problem, but that’s what she’s going to have to do — find a way to focus.

 By David A. Adler and illustrated by Edward Miller

-Readers follow along as a loveable crew of kid astronauts and their Martian friends go about their daily routines, exploring the differences between seconds, minutes and hours; what a.m. and p.m. mean; and how to tell time on both digital and analog clocks.
+Readers follow along as a lovable crew of kid astronauts and their Martian friends go about their daily routines, exploring the differences between seconds, minutes and hours, what a.m. and p.m. mean, and how to tell time on both digital and analog clocks.
 Ten seconds to lift off!
 Are you ready?